 What is Trusted Platform Module

 Trusted Platform Module or TPM is a specialized and dedicated chip which stores cryptographic keys.
-It acts as endpoint security for the devices which support it.
+It acts as endpoint security for the devices that support it.

 When someone owns a device, it generates two keys —